jstetich/FOCB_WQ/Analysis/Surface_Analysis_Chlorophyll_Trends.md

 RNotebook.

-In developing those analyses, we ran into a problem generating usable graphics for State of Casco BAy, when the Y axis is a transformed variable.
+In developing those analyses, we ran into a problem generating usable graphics for State of Casco Bay, when the Y axis is a transformed variable.

 # Load Libraries